Contact

 Lazowska received his A.B. from Brown University in 1972 and his Ph.D. from the University of Toronto in 1977, when he joined the University of Washington faculty.

 Lazowska’s research and teaching have concerned the design, implementation, and analysis of high performance computing and communication systems, and, more recently, the techniques and technologies of data-intensive discovery.
 Twenty three Ph.D. students and twenty three Masters students have completed degrees working with him.
 (See a Ph.D. family tree as of August 2010 here.)
-In recognition of his research accomplishments Lazowska has been elected a Member of the National Academy of Engineering (he was elected a Councillor of NAE in 2018), a Fellow of the American Academy of Arts & Sciences, a Fellow of the Association for Computing Machinery, a Life Fellow of the Institute of Electrical and Electronics Engineers, a Fellow of the American Association for the Advancement of Science (he was elected to the AAAS Council in 2020), and a member of the founding class of the Washington State Academy of Sciences.
+In recognition of his research accomplishments Lazowska has been elected a Member of the National Academy of Engineering, a Fellow of the American Academy of Arts & Sciences, a Fellow of the Association for Computing Machinery, a Life Fellow of the Institute of Electrical and Electronics Engineers, a Fellow of the American Association for the Advancement of Science (he was elected to the AAAS Council in 2020), and a member of the founding class of the Washington State Academy of Sciences.
 In addition he has received the Vollum Award for Distinguished Accomplishment in Science and Technology from Reed College.

 A long-time advocate for increasing participation in the field, Lazowska until recently served on the National Academies Committee on Women in Science, Engineering and Medicine, and served on the National Academies study committee on sexual harassment in academia.
 He received the University of Washington Outstanding Public Service Award for his K-12 outreach activities, the University of Washington David B. Thorud Leadership Award for his institutional leadership activities, and the University of Washington Computer Science & Engineering Undergraduate Teaching Award.

 Lazowska serves as a board member or technical advisor for a number of technology companies, venture firms, and technology-oriented civic organizations.
-He is a member of the Board and Executive Committee of the Washington Tech Industry Association, and until recently of the Tech Alliance of Washington and the Washington State Academy of Sciences.
+He is a member of the Board of Directors of the Allen Institute for Artificial Intelligence, and until recently served on the Board and Executive Committee of the Washington Tech Industry Association, the Tech Alliance of Washington and the Washington State Academy of Sciences.
 He is currently a PI of the NSF West Big Data Innovation Hub and of the NSF CloudBank national cloud access project.

 Lazowska served as Chair of University of Washington Computer Science & Engineering from 1993-2001, a period during which its stature increased significantly.
 Along with Jeremy Jaech (Allen School alumnus and co-founder of Aldus and Visio) and the late Tom Alberg (Managing Director of Madrona Venture Group) he led the fundraising campaign for the Paul G. Allen Center for Computer Science & Engineering, which was dedicated in 2003; along with Brad Smith (President of Microsoft) he led the fundraising campaign for an additional building, the Bill & Melinda Gates Center for Computer Science & Engineering, which was dedicated in 2019 and provided the space for the Allen School to more than double its enrollment.